codeforboston/police-data-trust/README.md

 The current backend tests can be found in the GitHub Actions workflow file [python-tests.yml](https://github.com/codeforboston/police-data-trust/blob/0488d03c2ecc01ba774cf512b1ed2f476441948b/.github/workflows/python-tests.yml)

-To run the tests locally, first start the application with docker-compose.
+To run the tests locally, first start the application with docker compose.
 Then open up a command line interface to the running container:

 ```
 docker exec -it "police-data-trust-api-1" /bin/bash